Tecdiary/mps-guide/readme.md

 1. **User Created** - User will be informed once created by super
 2. **Admin Reset User Password** - User will be informed once password reset by super
-3. **Invoice Created** - Customer will be informed that invoice has been created
+3. **Sale Created** - Customer will be informed that sale has been created
-4. **Purchase Created** - Vendor will be informed that purchase has been created
+4. **Purchase Created** - Supplier will be informed that purchase has been created
-5. **Payment Created** - Customer/Vendor will be informed that payment has been created
+5. **Payment Created** - Customer/Supplier will be informed that payment has been created
 6. **Payment Received** - Customer will be informed that payment has been received

 ::: warning Require feedback